Multifactor Authentication (MFA)

 What is Multifactor Authentication?

+Multifactor Authentication (MFA) is a security mechanism that requires users to verify their identity using two or more authentication factors.
+These factors can include passwords, biometrics, mobile devices, or security tokens.
+MFA improves cyber security by reducing unauthorized access risks and adding additional protection layers.
 As you know password are one of the most used security mechanisms to secure a device.
 We use different types of password to secure our systems.
 But passwords are vulnerable to attacks in todays network world.
 There must be additional security mechanisms.
 Multifactor Authentication is used for this purpose.
-So, what is Multifactor Authentication?
-This mechanism is basically a security system that uses more than one authentication method to identify the user.
-This mechanism works as a second or more barrier towards the attackers.

 There are different mechanisms used for Multifactor Authentication.
 And Multifactor Authentication combines two or more of these mechanisms.
 These mechanims are given below: